ghoomfrog/kid/README.md

 ```

 Here, `otherQuantities` is assigned `20`.

-Omitting all operands of `=` force-returns the space itself.

 To force-evaluate a space constructor, we use the suffix operator `!`, essentially turning the constructor into a function.
 This is called *calling* the space.